Cryptanalysis of the Enigma: Crib-based decryption

 With a combination of probable plaintext fragment and the fact that no letter could be enciphered as itself, a corresponding ciphertext fragment could often be tested by trying every possible alignment of the crib against the ciphertext, a procedure known as crib-dragging.
 This, however, was only one aspect of the processes of solving a key.
 Derek Taunt has written that the three cardinal personal qualities that were in demand for cryptanalysis were (1) a creative imagination, (2) a well-developed critical faculty, and (3) a habit of meticulousness.
 Skill at solving crossword puzzles was famously tested in recruiting some cryptanalysts.
 This was useful in working out plugboard settings when a possible solution was being examined.
 For example, if the crib was the word WETTER (German for "weather") and a possible decrypt before the plugboard settings had been discovered, was TEWWER, it is easy to see that T with W are stecker partners.
 These examples, although illustrative of the principles, greatly over-simplify the cryptanalysts' tasks.

 A fruitful source of cribs was re-encipherments of messages that had previously been decrypted either from a lower-level manual cipher or from another Enigma network.
 This was called a kiss and happened particularly with German naval messages being sent in the dockyard cipher and repeated verbatim in an Enigma cipher.
-One German agent in Britain, Nathalie Sergueiew, code named Treasure, who had been turned to work for the Allies, was very verbose in her messages back to Germany, which were then re-transmitted on the Abwehr Enigma network.
+One German agent in Britain, Nathalie Sergueiew, code-named Treasure, who had been 'turned' to work for the Allies, was very verbose in her messages back to Germany, which were then re-transmitted on the Abwehr Enigma network.
 She was kept going by MI5 because this provided long cribs, not because of her usefulness as an agent to feed incorrect information to the Abwehr.

 Occasionally, when there was a particularly urgent need to solve German naval Enigma keys, such as when an Arctic convoy was about to depart, mines would be laid by the RAF in a defined position, whose grid reference in the German naval system did not contain any of the words (such as sechs or sieben) for which abbreviations or alternatives were sometimes used.
 The warning message about the mines and then the "all clear" message, would be transmitted both using the dockyard cipher and the U-boat Enigma network.
 This process of planting a crib was called gardening.

-Although cillies were not actually cribs, the chit-chat in clear that Enigma operators indulged in amongst themselves, often gave a clue as to the cillies that they might generate.
+Although cillies were not actually cribs, the chit-chat in clear that Enigma operators indulged in among themselves often gave a clue as to the cillies that they might generate.

 When captured German Enigma operators revealed that they had been instructed to encipher numbers by spelling them out rather than using the top row of the keyboard, Alan Turing reviewed decrypted messages and determined that the word eins ("one") appeared in 90% of messages.
 Turing automated the crib process, creating the Eins Catalogue, which assumed that eins was encoded at all positions in the plaintext.
 The catalogue included every possible rotor position for EINS with that day's wheel order and plugboard connections.